 - Other advice on selling a business

-In order to find the right buyer when it comes to selling your pub, there a few steps you can take.
+To find the right buyer when it comes to selling your pub, there a few steps you can take.
 It’s important to showcase your pub in the best possible light.
-At Bizdaq, we help you to do this through combining technology with professional support on our very own selling platform.
+At Bizdaq, we help you to do this by combining technology with professional support on our very own selling platform.
 This ensures you can sell your pub with minimum hassle and maximum benefits.

 Selling your pub could be the perfect opportunity to move on to a new experience.
 Perhaps the busy nature of a pub is no longer appealing, or you’ve simply found a new venture that you want to pursue.
 Whether you own a freehold or leasehold pub, selling your business can come with its challenges.
 It’s important to be prepared and to understand what could be a complex process.

 1) Finding Out the Value of Your Pub